It happened on this date in February

 - Ernie Wilson, credited as founder of the Afro-American Missionary Crusade (with Waite?)

-African American church involvement in intercultural missions
+African American church intercultural missions

 Howard Culbertson, 5901 NW 81st, Oklahoma